 A robber fly with a long proboscis.
 Lynch is fascinated by insects.
-Could a Kokopelli shirt refer to the presence of what is known as the Jumping Man?
-A denizen of the above-the-convenience-store-world who wears a mask with a long, pointy noise?
-The boy who played the young musician, was also shown in this mask, the day Leland visited the trailer park for a meeting with several prostitutes, only to find one was his daughter.
+Could a Kokopelli shirt refer to the presence of what is known as the Jumping Man, a denizen of the above-the-convenience-store-world who wears a mask with a long, pointy noise?
+The Chalfont/Tremond magician boy was also shown in this mask, the day Leland visited the trailer park for a meeting with several prostitutes, only to find one was his daughter.
 He fled before Laura could see him, and as he fled the boy leaped out in front of him.
 This mask was also associated in the above-the-convenience-store-world with an ape and the mysterious character of Judy.

 The playful boy and his mother did everything right and yet he was still hit.
-The boy back at the RR Rancho Rosa also looked both ways at the street, he was careful, but he touched the bomb not knowing what it was, then was chased away by the men in the black Charger who threw a stone at him.
-He was lucky.
+The boy back at the RR Rancho Rosa also looked both ways at the street, he was careful, but then he touched the bomb not knowing what it was, and was chased away by the men in the black Charger who threw a stone at him.
+The boy in Las Vegas was lucky.
 This boy was unlucky despite he and his mother doing what they were supposed to do and being cautious.
-By not having the other boy killed, Lynch and Frost prep us to expect, to know that this boy will be killed.
+By not having the unsupervised oy in Las Vegas killed, Lynch and Frost prep us to expect, to know that this boy will be killed.
 We know two boys in a row will not escape death.
-Because one survived, this one will die.
+Because the first boy survived, this one will die.

 Lynch/Frost are saying, with the ascent of the golden light, "Believe", at least within the environment of this film, that spirits are real.
 Carl Rhodd is not under the influence of any drug.
 He simply sees what he sees, which is a golden light rising from the boy.